DanielCufino/devrel-public-workshops/README.md

 	![Astro UI showing the Environment tab.](/img/3-0_airflow-quickstart-genai_environment_astro.png)

 6. Once the deploy has completed, click the blue `Open Airflow` button on your Deployment to see the DAGs running in the cloud.
-Here, you can run all the DAGs again, starting with the `releaf_database_setup` setup DAG.
+Here, you can run all the DAGs again, starting with the `trees_database_setup` setup DAG.

 ## Next steps